bbauska/zombiePolitics/README.md

 _lawad might have been suffering from.
 It was instead conducted to assist the inter­ rogators in extracting information from Mr. jawad, even exploiting his mental vul­ nerabilities to do so ....
-From my perspective, this officer had employed his or her professional training and expertise in a profoundly unethical manner."20
+From my perspective, this officer had employed his or her professional training and expertise in a profoundly unethical manner."20</p>

-This is an egregious example of how the war on ICITOI, its reign of illegal legal­ ities, and its supportive culture of cruelty transforms members of a profession who take an oath to "do no harm" into military thugs who use their professional skills in the service of CIA and military interrogations and detainee torture-even the
+<p>This is an egregious example of how the war on ICITOI, its reign of illegal legal­
+ities, and its supportive culture of cruelty transforms members of a profession who take an oath to "do no harm" into military thugs who use their professional skills in the service of CIA and military interrogations and detainee torture-even the